bradham/NewsScraper/README.md

 # NewsScraper
-This app will scrape news stories from another web site and allow you to leave comments about the article.
+This app will scrape news stories from Reddit News and allow you to leave comments about the articles.